 This is also the perfect time of year to fertilize your lawn and garden (which you can even do with some of the leaves you mulched earlier).
 Just make sure you apply your fertilizer about two or three weeks before the ground freezes.
 That’s when it can have the most impact, strengthening root and blade growth.
 After you apply fertilizer, water your lawn so that the fertilizer sloughs off the blades of grass and goes into the soil.

 Leaves aren’t the only things that can fall down.
 In fall, you’ll have a better view of the trees and branches near your house, and you’ll be able to tell which limbs are diseased or dying.
 Although you can plan which limbs to prune throughout fall, it’s better to wait until very late in the season.
 Limbs that are pruned too early in fall could become diseased or even spur regrowth.
 When the cold has truly set in (mid to late November in the Northeast), then you can get to it.

 But why prune your trees?
 Pruning can excise dying and diseased branches, it’s true, but it can also make your tree stronger and more attractive.
 It will also let more light onto your yard and into your house, which you’ll need as the daylight hours get shorter.

-Dead and diseased branches create a risk that they will fall.
+Dead and diseased branches that can fall create an insurance risk.
 If they just fall onto your lawn, that’s no big deal.
 But if they fall on your house, a car or walking pedestrian, that can be a big problem.
-Pruning also reduces the amount of branches that fall during a heavy storm.
+Pruning also reduces the amount of branches that could fall during a heavy storm.